terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### replace_valid_individuals

-This operation is the same as the filtration strategy, except that the combination of the two most recent populations is skipped.
+This operation is the same as the filtration strategy, except that it is aimed at the most recent population.
 Setting this to 0 means that this strategy is not used at all.
 Setting this to x means that it is used once every x generations.

 #### sa_iteration_count

-This parameter is used in the population intializer SA.
+This parameter is used in the population initializer SA.
 The parameter determines how many iterations SA is allowed to have.
 The more iterations, the more optimal solution SA will likely find, but with increasing computation times.
-The lower the iteration count, the faster SA will finish, at the expense of precision.
+The lower the iteration count, the faster SA will finish, at the expense of individual fitness.

 #### sa_initial_temperature